ronfak/BD-JB-Fak/README.md

 # BD-JB-1250
 BD-JB for up to PS4 12.50

-This might be the exploit that was reported by TheFlow and patched at 12.52
+~~This might be the exploit that was reported by TheFlow and patched at 12.52~~

+Nope TheFlow just confirmed this is not his exploit.

+lmao

+Just take my early Christmas gift :)

 No this won't work at PS5.